aknobloch/WinRemote/docs/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/soft-eng-practicum/disabledTech/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [our contributors documentation](https://github.com/aknobloch/disabledTech/blob/development_integration/docs/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Communication tool